 Public sex offender registries are ineffective:

 Studies show that public registration policies are failing in their stated goal of keeping people safe from sexual victimization.
-Public registries create a false sense of security that something is being done about the threat of sexual harm, but the evidence does not support this belief.
+Public registries (such as the Pennsylvania Megan's Law List) create a false sense of security that something is being done about the threat of sexual harm, but the evidence does not support this belief.
 Rates of sexual crimes have not decreased as registries have ballooned.
 The isolation and stigma placed on those on the registry may actually increase their likelihood of reoffending by negatively impacting so many areas of their lives including their family, housing, and occupation.

 It is the position of both PARSOL and the Supreme Court of PA that public registries are punitive in nature.
 They bear close resemblance to historical shaming practices and thereby violate the United States constitutional right to be free from cruel and unusual punishment.
 Importantly, Pennsylvania’s public registry also infringes upon the Right to Reputation as guaranteed in the Pennsylvania Constitution.

 Prevention of sexual abuse must come from proactive measures:

 The good-faith laws passed by our state legislature have resulted in unwarranted punishment and isolation of individuals who have served their sentences, are trying to reintegrate into society, and have been shown to have low rates of recidivism.